-As I reach the last days of my six-month stint as an in-house internal communications (IC) pro, I’ve recognised that I’ve picked up some substantial insights about the current state of IC.
+As I completed the last days of my six-month stint as an in-house internal communications (IC) pro, I recognized that I’ve picked up some substantial insights about the current state of IC.

 There’s an old saying: “there ain’t no ‘I’ in ‘team,’” but there is very much an “I” in Internal Communication.
-In fact, many of the important attributes of internal communication (not so) coincidentally start with the letter I. Here are some which come to mind on this (American) Independence Day:
+In fact, many of the important attributes of internal communication (not so) coincidentally start with the letter I. Here are some which come to mind:

 IMPORTANT: lets start with the big one.
 Internal Comms is important.
 Whether organisations invest in it, whether they have the right people in the right roles, and whether central messaging is taken seriously or care of the narrative is left to the rumo(u)r mill, does not diminish the importance of having common objectives, terminology, touch stones and context.